Jacob Kulick

-Early life
+Early life and education

-Jacob grew up in West Penn Township, Pennsylvania with his two brothers, John and Joel Kulick, and parents John Kulick Jr. and Pamela Erbe.
-He attended school in Tamaqua, Pennsylvania, and started writing songs at the age of 12 as an outlet for bullying and anxiety.
-Jacob learned many instruments while growing up, teaching himself how to play.
+Kulick was born in Allentown, Pennsylvania, on April 11, 1992.
+He grew up in West Penn Township, Pennsylvania with his two brothers, John and Joel Kulick, and parents John Kulick Jr. and Pamela Erbe.
+He was born with sensorineural hearing loss in both ears, and was bullied for his hearing aids while attending school in Tamaqua, Pennsylvania.

+He began journaling and writing songs at the age of 12 as an outlet for bullying and anxiety.
+He taught himself several instruments while growing up.
 Between the ages of 13 and 16, he taught himself how to track and mix his own music, and fell in love with the songwriting process.